Why Microsoft Dynamics 365 for CRM?

 In today’s market, customers have more options than ever when choosing the companies they choose to do business with.
-Because of this, it is essential that an organization fully understands their customers from the first interaction through the last interaction and across the organization.
+It is essential that an organization fully understands their customers from the first interaction through the last interaction and across the organization.
 Customer relationship management (CRM) systems allow for easy information tracking and sharing to ensure that each interaction with a customer is meaningful, productive, and pleasant.

 Traditionally, CRM systems have been regarded as sales tools for accessing a pipeline or activities specific to the sales process.
 Today, companies are increasingly seeing exceptional value in sharing information throughout the entire organization.
 The use of CRM is spreading beyond the traditional sales department.
 Although specific information needs will differ from one role to the next, more often than not customer information can and should be shared beyond sales.

 For example, it is quite valuable for sales representatives to know about any issues their customers have brought to the support team, or marketing materials that have recently been sent from the marketing team.
 It is equally valuable for the marketing team to be able to understand where a prospect is in the sales process.
-Today’s CRM systems make it possible to share this relevant information.
+Dynamics 365 for CRM makes it possible to share this relevant information.

-CRM systems provide managers with greatly improved visibility into their teams.
+CRM provides managers with greatly improved visibility into their teams.
 They can see in a snapshot where processes need to be tweaked and if any team needs training to improve productivity—and they can access the data in real-time.
 In the past, reports were often generated on a daily, weekly or monthly basis.
 This is no longer good enough—reporting needs to be real-time and accurate.
-CRM accommodates these needs.
+Dynamics 365 accommodates these needs.

-One of the leading products in the CRM space that delivers the value talked about previously is Microsoft Dynamics CRM.
-Microsoft Dynamics CRM is unique in the CRM marketplace and is leading the way in innovation and usability across the globe.
-The Dynamics CRM platform offers companies a unique set of productivity tools across sales, marketing, and customer service.
-Microsoft CRM is differentiated from competitors by its ability to extend and scale across multiple business units, giving companies the ability to leverage their Microsoft CRM investment without the need for additional software.
+One of the leading products in the CRM space that delivers the value talked about previously is Microsoft Dynamics 365.
+Microsoft Dynamics 365 is unique in the CRM marketplace and is leading the way in innovation and usability across the globe.
+The Dynamics 365 platform offers companies a unique set of productivity tools across sales, marketing, and customer service.
+Microsoft 365 is differentiated from competitors by its ability to extend and scale across multiple business units, giving companies the ability to leverage their Microsoft CRM investment without the need for additional software.

 The Power of Choice